(All fields required)

 Design of collaborative learning environments; educational research methods; program evaluation; economic evaluation

 Daniel McLinden, EdD, is an executive in the Learning and Development Department at Cincinnati Children’s Hospital Medical Center.
 In this role he has had led multiple teams involved in providing program evaluation, distance learning and broadcast technology managing the learning system infrastructure, and the medical library.

 De.
-McLinden holds a faculty appointment as an assistant professor in the Division of General and Community Pediatrics.
-In his faculty role he conducts research, consults with other faculty, teaches in faculty development workshops, advises physicians enrolled in the Master’s degree program in Medical Education and is an associate director for the Pediatric Fellowship in Medical Education.
+McLinden holds a faculty appointment as an assistant professor in the Division of General and Community Pediatrics at Cincinnati Children's within the UC Department of Pediatrics.
+In his faculty role he conducts research, consults with other faculty, teaches in faculty development workshops, advises physicians enrolled in the master’s degree program in medical education and is an associate director for the pediatric fellowship in medical education.